heyJonBray/SimpleDAO/README.md

 **Note that at this time, SimpleDAO is an experiment in AI-assisted workflow, and the current build has not passed security audits, nor is it ready for mainnet usage.** Progress will be updated here, including a link to the prompts used to create this project.

+## Buy me a Coffee

+This is a passion project that by working on I hope to gain meaningful insight into decentralized governance and working with AI.
+To keep that passion burning, donations are welcomed!

+ETH: 0xf792aF761CC83024751b48e1C06c06179F517Fba
+BTC: bc1qtaqfrcgln2tpkvlws8gdcwvu5g5cg0wkszg2ru

 [1]: https://platform.openai.com/playground
 [2]: https://eips.ethereum.org/EIPS/eip-721